tomasherceg/dotvvm-docs/Pages/advanced-custom-tracing.md

 The `EndRequest(IDotvvmRequestContext context)` is called in case the request is handled successfully.
 The other overload `EndRequest(IDotvvmRequestContext context, Exception exception)` is used, in case an exception occurs.

 All these method return a `Task`, so you can do any async operation.
-However, we encourage you to avoid long running operations since the tracing is called quite a bit of times during the request.
+However, we encourage you to avoid long running operations since the tracing is called quite number of times during the request.
 If you want to monitor timing between the events of a DotVVM application, slow tracing may ruin your measurements.

 ## Sample tracer

-With this knowledge, we can create a sample tracer, that will just write the timings to standard output.
+With this knowledge, we can create a simple tracer, that will just write the timings to standard output.
 We'll start a `Stopwatch` when we get the `BeginRequest` event and then just print the elapsed time.

 In our sample, we don't use async IO as writing using `Console.WriteLine` is more convenient.